lorenzo-querol/phase-vocoder/README.md

   <img src="assets/12-tet-illustration.png"  width="60%" height="30%">
 </p>

-*This was a final project developed in fulfillment of my Digital Signal Processing I course requirement in 2021.*
+*This is a final project developed in fulfillment of my Digital Signal Processing I course requirement in 2021.*

 ## Requirements